stummjr/doc.scrapinghub.com/autoscraping.rst

 Basic concepts and procedures
 =============================

+**Important note: Annotating mode will be soon deprecated.
+We already provide a new version of panel which will replace the actual one.
+In this new version there are no more autoscraping and normal modes.
+Every job can be used either to extract items (former "normal" mode) or to test extraction and create templates (former
+"annotating" mode), as all jobs will capture crawled pages and extract items.
+In the new version, captured pages for test extraction and template addition are accesible using the links in the "Pages" column (the same function than *Items* column links in "annotating" mode), while the links in the *Items* column are exclusive for final extracted items (as "Items" column links in normal mode).
+We are actually performing a progressive migration of projects from old panel to new one, which includes many other general interface improvements.
+If you are interested in migrating now your project to this newpanel, please contact us.
+Note however that as it is in development status it may have some bugs.**

 When working with an AS spider, there are two kinds of job modes: annotating mode and normal mode.
 Annotating mode allows to add templates and test them before actually running a normal mode job, which is a job that will actually generate the items.
 In near future this model will be simplified for better usability,